univention/univention-corporate-server/doc/app-center/lifecycle.rst

 starting point for app installation and associated testing.
 The development iteration cycles are a dance of changes in the App Provider portal and testing the installation and app integration.
-After returning to a snapshot, it is recommended to update the local App Center cache.
+After returning to a snapshot, it's recommended to update the local App Center cache.
 This is either automatically done during login and opening of the App Center module in the UCS management system or triggered manually with :command:`univention-app update` on the console.